 Use this restaurant startup costs checklist to get you going as you begin budgeting for your new project.

-While you won’t be fully operational during your restaurant’s buildout, utilities such as gas, water, and electricity need to be.
-Restaurant utilities costs can add up quickly: for a restaurant of 4,000-4,500 square feet, expect to pay an average utility cost of between $1,000-$1,200 a month.
+While you won’t be fully operational during your restaurant’s fit-out, utilities such as gas, water, and electricity need to be.
+Restaurant utility costs can add up quickly: on average, restaurants and pubs in Ireland spend 22.2% and 25.8% of turnover on other costs each year (which include utilities).

 Depending on your concept, you might also be in a position to consider a few different options:

 Building from the ground up and investing in new construction

 Opening in an existing building and purchasing an operating restaurant

 Converting an existing commercial space to a restaurant space

 Each of these options have their pros and cons and will dramatically affect your upfront costs — there are no right or wrong answers here — but with diligent research, you can make an informed decision on which option is best for you.

 3. Interior Finishes and Equipment

 This is where all the little things start to add up.